The EU Cookie Law

 accepts the cookies if they stay using the website, so the notice isn’t shown a

 second time to anyone.
-If the cookie that the plugin uses is set when
+If the cookie that the plugin uses is set when processing

-before the page is sent to the browser.
+the page is sent to the browser.
 This is relatively simple to do with

 Wordpress, but figuring out the right incantation is not easy.
 The code to do